raualex/byob/README.md

 # To Contribute to the Project:

-- Follow the instructions in the README to get the app up and running locally on your machine.
+- Follow the setup instructions above to get the app up and running locally on your machine.

 - Our list of Issues on GitHub Issues: (https://github.com/raualex/byob/issues) Please use these issues to direct the contributions you desire to make.